mia-platform/documentation/docs/fast_data/inputs_and_outputs.md

 **Consumer**: Custom (whoever needs it)

-**Definition**: The Single View Before After Message is an additional event used for debugging purposes, which contains both the previous and the current state of the Single View once it has been updated.
+**Description**: The Single View Before After Message is an additional event used for debugging purposes, which contains both the previous and the current state of the Single View once it has been updated.

 <details><summary>AsyncApi specification</summary>
 <p>